McChoc/BlocInterpreter/README.md

 # Declaring multiple variable with a var statement
 var a = 2, b = 5;

-# Two ways to acheive the same thing with the let operator
+# Two ways to achieve the same thing with the let operator
 let (c, d) = (2, 5);
 let e = 2, let f = 5;